scottcanoe/pyspace/README.md

 # pyspace

-A library for managing rigid reference frames as a graph and transforming geometric objects between them.
+A library for managing reference frames and transforming coordinates between them.

-You define **frames** (nodes) and **frame transforms** (edges), then ask for any object to be expressed in any other frame — pyspace finds the shortest path through the graph and composes transforms automatically.
+You define **frames** (nodes) and **frame transforms** (edges), then ask for any object to be expressed in any other frame — pyspace finds the shortest path through the graph and composes + applies transforms automatically.
+The transformation logic also depends upon the type of object being transformed.
+For example, locations will be rotated and translated, whereas displacements will only be rotated.

 One of the main ideas here is that we don't want to care about what the kinematic chain is, or whether we get location and orientation information